I have begun this Camps section, in which you can follow (or not) my attempts to gain experience in wild camping.

 So far I have only wild camped in Britain – in the Peak District for my first group camp, Northumberland for my first solo camp, and Scotland where I completed my first short wild camped trail.
 As learning to wild camp has involved overcoming my own fears, as well as dealing with unpleasantness from trolls, I was eventually pressured into being open about why I had a game plan when I started writing this blog, in my page on Fear

 Just as I have always tried to be a responsible walker, I strive to be a responsible camper, follow the codes and leave no trace of my visit.
-I have created this Camps section to record my future trips and share them with you.

 I started recording my walks on video in 2012 to share the beauty of the walks with others.
 Above is a link to my new Camps playlist if that is an area which interests you.

 Thanks to many people, but especially to Colin, Chris, Daron, Stick, Peter, Terry, Norman and Paul for their support and advice in this area.